tuupola/php-docker-k8s/README.md

-# Slim + Apache + MariaDB
+# Caddy + Slim + Apache + MariaDB

-The simplest possible setup.
-PHP 8.1 as Apache an module and MariaDB in another container.
+Caddya as reverse proxy in front of PHP 8.1 as an Apache module and MariaDB as the database.
+All in separate containers.
 This requires you to install Composer dependencies locally in the host machine.

 ```
 $ git clone https://github.com/tuupola/slim-docker.git